-Re-booting a Skill Set: Remembering that the law is still a valuable source of informationPrint PDF
+Re-booting a Skill Set: Remembering that the law is still a valuable source of informationPrint

 By David Cruickshank | Feb 16, 2015

 I re-booted a neglected skill set last week — reading the law.
 Like many senior lawyers or lawyers in consulting or administration, we don’t read the law very often.
 Unless you are a litigator at the point of trial or motion preparation, someone else is reading and summarizing the law for you.
 Exercising this flabby muscle made me re-learn the value of core legal skills.